cube-drone/rt0/players-guide/src/player/combat.md

 If Fast, when there are 3 cards on Run Away.
 If Slow, when there are 5 cards on Run Away.

+### Friendship
+Friendship can be marked with up to one Corruption Point.

+At the end of the Day, if the box is marked with a Corruption Point, draw a new, empty box on Friendship.

 ### Skill Checks
 Some actions during battle call for Skill Checks.
 "I hack the computer while the battle is raging on", or "I force open the door".